Mortgage 7 min read March 2026

 When your fixed-rate period ends, you automatically move to your lender's Standard Variable Rate.
 SVRs are typically 2–4 percentage points above the Bank of England base rate and are almost always more expensive than available remortgage products.

 On a £200,000 mortgage, the difference between a 4.5% deal rate and a 7.5% SVR is approximately £340/month in higher payments.
+The Remortgage Savings Calculator shows your specific break-even point including any early repayment charges.
 Every month on the SVR costs you that difference.

 When to start looking: the 3–6 month window

-Most lenders allow you to lock in a new mortgage rate up to 6 months before your current deal ends, with the new deal starting when the old one expires.
+Most lenders allow you to lock in a new mortgage rate up to 6 months before your current deal ends.
+Use the Mortgage Calculator to compare monthly payments across different rates as you shop., with the new deal starting when the old one expires.
 This means:

 • You can secure a rate today without paying any ERC (you're not leaving early)